yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS trainer guide - Migrating SQL databases to Azure.md

    - An upgraded data warehouse:

-     - Hosted on Azure SQL DB Hyperscale, to accommodate the size of the database and number of users connecting.
+     Hosted on Azure SQL DB Hyperscale to accommodate the database's size and the number of users connecting.
      - Upgraded SSIS, SSAS, and SSRS.
      - Implement new features in Azure SQL DB, such as table compression, Transparent Data Encryption, and Clustered ColumnStore Indexing.